Zhidi-Lin/zhidi-lin.github.io/_pages/about.md

 I am passionate about interdisciplinary research and welcome collaborations with statisticians, AI researchers, and signal processing experts.
 If you’d like to discuss ideas or potential projects, feel free to reach out at **<a href="mailto:zhidilin@link.cuhk.edu.cn">zhidilin@link.cuhk.edu.cn</a>** or **<a href="mailto:linzhidi017@gmail.com">linzhidi017@gmail.com</a>**!

 ### News:
+- 2025.12: [Efficient Transformed Gaussian Process State-Space Models for Non-Stationary High-Dimensional Dynamical Systems](https://arxiv.org/abs/2503.18309) has been accepted by _IEEE Transactions on Signal Processing_.
 - 2025.09: ["Multi-View Oriented GPLVM: Expressiveness and Efficiency"](https://arxiv.org/abs/2502.08253) has been accepted by _NeurIPs 2025_.
 - 2025.09: Serve as Reviewer for ICLR 2026, AISTATS 2026, ICASSP 2026.
 - 2025.08: Special session, "[Bridging Signal Processing and Machine Learning with Gaussian Processes]()," has been accepted for [ICASSP 2026](https://2026.ieeeicassp.org/).
 Huge thanks to Prof. **Petar M. Djurić** and Prof. **Feng Yin** for co-organizing this session.